jrbing/ps-sparky/README.md

 - Unix or Linux environment →  Sparky is currently developed and tested under Solaris 10 and RHEL 5
 - bash →  The default shell for the PeopleSoft service account user needs to be set to bash
+- curl →  Necessary for installing and updating

 Installation